 For an afternoon tea with a difference, fall down the rabbit hole to Sanderson’s Mad Hatter’s Afternoon Tea.
 A little gimmicky, but in the best possible way, this fun afternoon tea offers delicious teas (which are also available to purchase) named after Lewis Carroll’s characters, from Alice to The Queen of Hearts; delicate patisseries and cakes; excellent savoury options with a difference (the parmesan croque-monsieur was a highlight) and lovely, crumbly scones.
 There’s also a host of themed cocktails and drinks to be enjoyed with your tea, in case you needed any further persuading.
 From £48 per person (excluding service and dependent on choice of drink accompaniments).
 Available daily.

 Head to Dandelyan, the award-winning bar at Mondrian London, for a unique afternoon tea with a botanical twist.
 Their new Wyld Tea is made up of 4 delicious courses comprising of finger sandwiches, savoury bites and retro cakes paired with exclusive botanical themed cocktails.
 And so pretty, too!
-Thursday – Sunday, from £35 per person.
+Thursday – Sunday, from £38 per person, £48 with champagne.

 Desperately needing a breath of country air and a finger sandwich simultaneously?
 The English Country Garden Afternoon Tea at 108 Pantry is the ticket.
 It launched last year on 1 March to mark the first day of spring with grass meadow serving boards, terracotta pots, edible flowers and fork and spade fashioned cutlery.
 Smoked salmon served on Guinness bread, lavender pannacotta served with sparkling wine jelly and chocolate and rose opera cake… Bet you wouldn’t have guessed that there’s also a gluten-free menu.
 Daily 3pm – 6.00pm, from £32 per person.
 BL